hapi-robo/temi-guide/docs/source/network-admin/03_temi-robot.rst

 -------------
 Roaming is when a wireless client leaves one :term:`BSSID` and authenticates/associates with a new BSSID.
 If the device is to be used for telepresence in a large environment, roaming becomes critical as it can affect control, voice, and video quality as the device transitions between access points.

+.. admonition:: Important

+  During boot, the robot will randomly connect to an authenticated Wi-Fi access-point with a signal strength that is stronger than or equal to -70 dBm.
+During run-time, the robot will automatically switch to a stronger access-point when the signal strength falls below -70 dBm.

 The following are general recommendations to minimize roaming interuptions:

 - 5.0 GHz is highly recommended and using (n) is preferred